Brand and Candidate Experience

 Employer value proposition EVP - Your company's unique value proposition.
 What makes you special?

-Hopefully, this guide is something that has clarified the way you're already thinking about employer branding.
+Hopefully, this guide helped clarify the way you're already thinking about employer branding.
 If you've enjoyed it, you're probably asking what's next.

 Part of the issue with employer branding is that it can be pretty disconnected from the rest of the recruiting function.